 If you are on the app's Pro plan, then you can avoid adding the "Email marketing consent" field directly to the form, and instead set this value with a conditional form rule.
 This helps the form look and feel more like a regular newsletter signup since the only field on the form would be the "email" field, and the form submissions from customers would enable the customer's email marketing consent in Shopify.
 See below for an example:

 Note: You may notice in the example above that we are using the field 'Accepts marketing' instead of 'Email marketing consent'.
 This is intentional, and is currently the best method of creating a newsletter sign-up form using our workaround.

 Step 3.
 Edit form buttons and error messages

 We suggest customizing the form's buttons to get the desired experience for newsletter signup.
 This can be done by going to the Settings tab in the form builder and scrolling down to the Language section.
 Here are the button labels that we suggest editing:

 Updating account: change to "Updating subscription..."

-You should edit all error messages to ensure that they make sense in the context of newsletter signup (should the customer trigger them for some reason).
-However, at a bare minimum these are the messages that you should edit:
+You should also edit any error messages to ensure they make sense in the context of newsletter signup (should the customer trigger them for some reason).
+At a bare minimum, these are the messages we suggest editing:

 Email taken: change to "Please login to subscribe"

 Verify email: how you'd like to word this message is up to you and your particular use case.
 Since it's not possible to disable the email or to hide this error message, it's up to you how to phrase it.
-Something like "Success!
-If you'd like to activate your account, please check your email" might work.
+Something like "Please check your email to confirm activation" usually works well.